learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/a-fistful-of-monads.md

 We apply `show` to `x` to turn our number into a string and then we check if the character `'7'` is part of that string.
 Pretty clever.
 To see how filtering in list comprehensions translates to the list monad, we have to check out the `guard` function and the `Alternative` type class.
-The `Alternative` type class is for Applicatives that can also act as monoids.
+The `Alternative` type class is for applicative functors that can also act as monoids.
 Here's its definition:

 ```{.haskell:hs}